diwise/ngsi-ld-golang/README.md

 # ngsi-ld-golang

-A Golang library for handling the NGSI-LD API and associated data
+A Go library for handling the NGSI-LD API and associated data